 This casserole comes together as easy as throwing all the ingredients into a dish and baking for just 30 minutes.
 It’s creamy, cheesy, delicious, and will taste as if Grandma made it herself.

 This tart is so stunning that when Grandma sees it she’ll think you spent hours preparing it.
 Although, in reality, it only took you 10 minutes to prep.

 The secret to making this tart so easy is to skip homemade pastry and use store-bought puff pastry.
 The pastry is topped with Gruyere cheese, honey dijon mustard, balsamic vinegar, and tender asparagus.

 Mushrooms may be boring on their own but mix in the right ingredients and they can be the star of the show.
 These garlic butter roasted mushrooms are savory and so easy to make too!

 For this recipe, you’ll only need mushrooms, minced garlic, butter and a dash of salt and pepper.
 Once prepared you’ll roast them in the oven until they’ve reached a golden color and crispy texture.

 Do you want to serve something other than mashed potatoes this Thanksgiving?
 Then you need to try this herb and garlic potato stacks.

 They look gourmet but they’re actually quite easy to make.
 First, you’ll use a mandolin to slice the potatoes thinly and evenly.
-To assemble, you’ll stack the slices on top of one another, brush them with a herb and garlic glaze and then bake to a golden perfection.
+To assemble, you’ll stack the slices on top of one another, brush them with a herb and garlic glaze and then bake until they’re a golden perfection.